-The UA College of Pharmacy has a history of embracing its entrepreneurial spirit, seeking to offer innovative pharmacy programs, centers and research that identifies new therapies and standards of care.
+The University of Arizona R. Ken Coit College of Pharmacy has a history of embracing its entrepreneurial spirit and offering innovative pharmacy programs, centers and research that identifies new therapies and standards of care.

 Dean Lyman retired in 1950.
 Dean Haakon Bang is appointed and quickly worked to establish the first five-year curriculum leading to a Bachelor of Science in Pharmacy degree in the nation.
 Dean Bang left in 1952, and 33-year-old Willis R. Brewer, PhD, is named Dean.
 Brewer is the youngest person ever appointed as dean of the University of Arizona.

 Albert L. Picchioni, PhD, joined the faculty in 1953 and began taking calls from local physicians with questions about poisonings.
 His dedication leads to the creation of the College's first Center of Excellence, the Arizona Poison and Drug Information Center.

 In 1959, the College began offering a PhD in Pharmaceutical Chemistry and Pharmacology.

 The College was given more space in the Chemistry-Pharmacy building and the building has air conditioning for the first time.
 The searing Tucson summers prompted Dean Brewer to remark that "air conditioning of the entire building is hailed as the greatest development since the establishment of the College."

 The College moved to the new Pharmacy-Microbiology building in 1966 and The History of Pharmacy Museum was founded with Jesse and Mary Hurlbut selected as its pharmacy historians.
 As a drugstore owner and pharmacy inspector, Jesse meticulously collected artifacts during his lifetime that would eventually help make up the College's internationally-recognized collection.